manuGil/GitCoDev/gitcodev/lesson3.md

 ### 3.3.1.
 Documenting Issues
 **[8 min]**

-Document and track ideas and tasks in a development project.
+Issues help to document ideas and tasks in a development project.
 They facilitate planning, discussing  and tracking the progress of a software project.

 :::{admonition} Instructor's Note
 :class: tip
 Do-along.
-Instruct participant on how to crate issues in a repository.
-Participants create issue in their recently pushed repository.
+Instruct participants on how to crate issues in the repository used in [](check-in).
+Participants create at least one issue in such repository.
 :::

-Collaborative workflows are estrategies to organise the work of a development team so that many developers can contribute to a software project.
+Collaborative workflows are estrategies to organise the work of a development team, so that developers can independently can undertake development task while keeping their work aligned with overal project goals.
 Two common estrategies that use version control and collaborative platforms as leverage are:

 - The **branching workflow** and
 - The **forking workflow**

 (branching)=
 ### 3.3.2.
-Centralised workflow: branching
+Centralised Workflow: Branching

 :::{admonition} Instructor's Note
 :class: tip
-A short explanation on the branching workflow (slides)
+A short explanation on the branching workflow.
 :::

 ````{card}